 of mostly world fishing countries (e.g., Japan, South Korea, and Russia).
 Shrimp is the most important commercial species for coastal countries, with India being the largest catch.
 Literary states use smaller amounts of sardines, mackerel, and anchovies.
 Because coastal nations can claim sovereignty over resources within an exclusive economic zone that stretches 200 nautical miles (230 nautical miles, or 370 km) from their coasts, small countries like the Maldives can increase national income through fishing rights to sell. in their zones in large fishing, countries have capital and technology using pelagic resources.

 Trade and Transportation

 The economic development of littoral countries since the middle of the 20th century has been uneven, following the acquisition of independence by many states.
 The formation of trade segments led to an increase in sea trade and the development of new products.
 Many Indian states of India have continued to export raw materials and imports of manufactured goods to other locations, with a few exceptions such as Australia, India, and South Africa.

 Oil regulation business, since the Indian Ocean, has become an important means of transporting unsafe oil in Europe, North America, and East Asia.
 Other important products include iron, coal, leather, and tea.
-Iron ore from Western Australia and from India and South Africa is transported to Japan, while coal is transported to the UK from Australia via the Indian Ocean.
+Iron ore from Western Australia and India and South Africa is transported to Japan, while coal is transported to the UK from Australia via the Indian Ocean.
 Marine samples have emerged as an important export and export product.
 In addition, tourism is growing rapidly on many islands.